An important update regarding hospital visitor policies

 - Loss of sense of taste or smell

-All visitors approved for entry into the hospital(s) must adhere to following guidelines:
+All visitors approved for entry into the hospital(s) must adhere to the following guidelines:

-- Wear a facemask that covers the nose and mouth at all times; a face shield is not acceptable in place of a mask.
+- Wear a surgical-grade facemask that covers the nose and mouth at all times.
+Cloth masks are not permitted.
+Surgical-grade masks will be made available to those who do not have one.
+In addition, a face shield is not acceptable in place of a mask.

 - Use hand sanitizer to clean hands upon entering the hospital, entering a patient room and prior to exiting a patient room.

-- Remain in patient room or in space designated by hospital colleague.
+- Remain in patient room or in space designated by hospital colleagues.

 If additional family members have concerns or questions, they can call our hospitals; we know how important it is for loved ones to be able to connect with their patients during times of need.
 In an effort minimize interruptions to bedside caregivers, we do ask each patient to designate one individual who can serve as the spokesperson to their friends/family.
 This individual will be able to call the nurse and receive detailed updates on the patient’s status.